Unity-Billal-mesloub/docker-loco3d/README.md

 The [first section](https://github.com/Unity-Billal-mesloub/docker-loco3d#test-scenario-description) of the guide describe the various scenarios used.
 The [second section](https://github.com/Unity-Billal-mesloub/docker-loco3d#generated-data) describe the data stored and how to use them.

-# Test scenario description

-The image currently available use the robot Talos (urdf 'talos_reduced') for all the scenarios, the models can be found in https://gepgitlab.laas.fr/pyrene-dev/talos_data .

 ## `talos_circle` :